data-apis/dataframe-api-compat/docs/basics/dataframe.md

-# Basics
+# DataFrame

-The basic premise of the project is this: you want to write a function which supports both pandas and Polars
+Let's suppose:

+- You have a function which accepts a dataframe as input, and returns a dataframe as output.
+- You'd like your function to be dataframe-agnostic.

 The steps you'll want to follow are: